Skip to main content

 • Read-only roles report defects; they do not patch them inline.

-• If a write-capable story workflow is explicitly requested later, its write surface is limited to the target story file plus the matching story indexes.
-It must not edit ../lore/, gd-*, .secs, Generated, runtime, or tests as part of story acceptance.
+• The story-author role is the only write-capable story role.
+Its write surface is limited to the target story file plus the matching rows in entity-index.md, timeline-index.md, reveal-ledger.md, branch-ledger.md, and canon-delta-log.md.
+It must not edit ../lore/, gd-*, .secs, Generated, runtime, Host, Server, Client, tests, or scripts as part of story acceptance.

 • Do not create a generic writer agent that both authors story and updates canon.
 Story drafting and canon promotion are separate responsibilities.